-1. Any Muslim in a warzone and crisis who is needy can receive Zakat on the highly likely scenario that they qualify for Zakat.
+- Any Muslim in a warzone and crisis who is needy can receive Zakat on the highly likely scenario that they qualify for Zakat.

 Beneficiaries must be poor according to the Zakat threshold.
 Local standards as determined by eligibility criteria set by the Foundation from time to time, and in accordance with the Foundation’s Grant-Making Policy will also be considered in the process of supporting beneficiaries.

 7. ADMINISTRATIVE PROCEDURE